matplotlib/basemap/doc/users/mapsetup.rst

 distortion, there are many map projections, each with it's own advantages and disadvantages.
 Basemap provides 19 different map projections.
 Some are global, some can only represent a portion of the globe.
-When a Basemap class instance is created, the desired map projection must be specified, along with information about the portion of the earth's surface that the map projection will describe.
+When a :class:`~mpl_toolkits.basemap.Basemap` class instance is created, the desired map projection must be specified, along with information about the portion of the earth's surface that the map projection will describe.
 There are two basic ways of doing this.
 One is to provide the latitude and longitude values